techatpark/sjson/README.md

 # SJson

 SJson is a **lightweight tailer made json parser for server side workloads**.
-It tries to get optimized memory and performance with below goals.
+It provides optimized memory and performance with below goals.

 ## Design Goals